Hawaiʻi’s 100% clean energy future

 20% of Hawaiʻi Island's energy needs

-The project is anticipated to power 35,336 homes and generate approximately 20% of Hawai‘i Island’s energy needs upon completion. *
+The Project is anticipated to power 35,336 homes and generate approximately 20% of Hawai‘i Island’s energy needs upon completion. *

-8.4M Barrels of oil avoided
+8.4 million barrels of oil avoided

-The project is expected to prevent the consumption of more than 8.4 million barrels of oil over its 25-year lifespan.*
+The Project is expected to prevent the consumption of more than 8.4 million barrels of oil over its 25-year lifespan.*

 Project summary